FamilySearch/gedcomx/specifications/date-model-specification.md

 A/+0000 | sometime before 1 BCE
 A-0001-04/ | sometime before May, 2 BCE

-# 7. URI Representation
+# 6. URI Representation

 A GEDCOM X Date MAY be identified using a Uniform Resource Identifier (*URI*) as defined by [RFC-2396](http://www.ietf.org/rfc/rfc2396.txt).
-A URI that identfies a GEDCOM X Date SHALL have the format:
+A URI that identfies a GEDCOM X Date is of the following format:

 ```
 gedcomx-date:<GEDCOM X Date value>
 ```

-NOTE 1: The URI scheme is `gedcomx-date` and the scheme-specific part is the representation of the date as defined by this specification.
+NOTE: The URI scheme is `gedcomx-date` and the scheme-specific part is the representation of the date as defined by this specification.

-## 7.1 Examples
+## 6.1 Examples

 example type | description | applicable URI
 -------------|-------------|----